-For the same reason that sweeter wines like Rieslings are paired with hotter Asian foods, if you're dousing your meat in a mouth-burning sauce or rub, up the sweetness quotient in drinks to help quench the flame.
+For the same reason, sweeter Wines like Rieslings are paired with hotter Asian foods, if you're dousing your meat in a mouth-burning sauce or rub, up the sweetness quotient in drinks to help quench the flame.

 Tiki time, anyone?
 See below.

-Think of your drinks as a another condiment, there to enhance the meal, not over power it - nor to get your guests full before they even start on the food.
-If you're doing a Polynesian style barbeque, reach for tropical style drinks but avoid the overly sweet ones.
+Think of your drinks as another condiment, there to enhance the meal, not overpower it - nor to get your guests full before they even start on the food.
+If you're doing a Polynesian-style barbeque, reach for tropical-style drinks but avoid the overly sweet ones.

-We're big fans of twists on classic drinks that provide balance and counterpoint to the originals, such as Jacob Grier's Mai Ta-IPA (featured in "The 12 Bottle Bar"), which brings additional acid and a bitter note to the classic Mai Tai through the addition of a healthy dose of India Pale Ale.
-It's also a great bridge for a traditional beer-drinking crowd to up their game.
+We're big fans of twists on classic drinks that provide balance and counterpoint to the originals, such as Jacob Grier's Mai Ta-IPA , which brings additional acid and a bitter note to the classic Mai Tai through the addition of a healthy dose of India Pale Ale.
+It's also a great bridge for a traditional Beer-drinking crowd to up their game.